vslobody/Ubuntu-to-Raspberry-PI-Cross-Compile-and-Debug-using-Eclipse-/README.md

 #### Windows Auxiliary machine
 Using Raspberry Pi Imager version 1.7.3 we install Raspberry PI 64 bit image onto 64 GB [SanDisk Micro SD memory card](https://www.amazon.com/gp/product/B08MWW8MVY/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1):
 ![Raspberry PI Image Installation]
+#### Target machine
+With newly burned image, we insert Micro SD memory card into the slot on the Raspberry Pi box.
+We also connect Terminal, mouse and keyboard, power up and follow the motions.
+We will omit describing the routine steps, like WiFi set up, updates and so on, we will mention only important ones.

 [Raspberry PI Image Installation]: https://github.com/vslobody/Ubuntu-to-Raspberry-PI-Cross-Compile-and-Debug-using-Eclipse-/blob/main/src/common/images/RaspberryPIImage.png